-\subsection{Prior Distributions and Practical Considerations}
+\subsection{Prior distributions and practical considerations}

-We outline priors for the unknown model parameters to complete the Bayesian specification of the MACPP.
-Specifically, We consider the following priors: \beq \eeq where $\iid$ denotes independent and identically distributed, and ($a,b,a_Y,b_Y,a_C,b_C,\sigma$) are hyperparameters to be specified.
+We outline priors for the unknown model parameters to complete the Bayesian specification of the MCPP model.
+Specifically, we consider the following priors: \beq \eeq where $\iid$ denotes independent and identically distributed, and ($a,b,a_Y,b_Y,a_C,b_C,\sigma$) are hyperparameters to be specified.

-It is well appreciated in the literature on point process models that using a noninformative prior for spatial bandwidth or scale parameters is impossible due to numerical reasons \citep{moller2003statistical, diggle2013statistical, kopecky2016bayesian}.
-We use a half-normal prior for the bandwidth parameters $h_l$; ensuring the bulk of the mass remains on relatively small positive values enables comparatively easier prior elicitation.
-Specifically, the value of hyperparameter $\sigma$ can be set such that the 99-th percentile of the half-normal prior corresponds to the maximum extent of the distance $d$ between a parent point and offspring points.
-This choice helps sensitize the proposed Bayesian framework to stronger clustering within a small radius, the type of clustering we seek to detect and quantify when, for example, cells of two bacterial taxa directly interact.
-In general, choosing the value of $d$ should depend on the context of application.
+It is well appreciated that using a noninformative prior for spatial bandwidth or scale parameters is impossible due to numerical reasons, specifically, weak identifiability of the posterior distribution \citep{moller2003statistical, diggle2013statistical, kopecky2016bayesian}.
+We use a half-normal prior for the bandwidth parameters $h_l$; ensuring the prior assigns mass to relatively small positive values, stabilizing the parameter estimation.
+Specifically, the value of hyperparameter $\sigma$ can be set such that the 99-th percentile of the half-normal prior corresponds to the maximum distance $d$ between a parent point and offspring points.
+This choice helps sensitize the proposed Bayesian framework to stronger clustering within a small radius, which is expected when, for example, cells of two bacterial taxa directly interact.
+In general, choosing the value of $d$ should depend on the context.

-\subsection{Computational Scheme}
+\subsection{Computational scheme}